-The module can display a cursor to aid character positioning and text input.
 The size of the cursor depends upon the currently selected font, and can be set to flash or remain static.

 7.2 Area Commands

 The following example displays three options for the user to select.
 Each option is contained within a box with a shadow effect.
 Drawing horizontal and vertical line using the fill area command creates the shadow effect.